 Great employees will gush about working here and we will have a solid pipeline of great candidates.
 Our interview-to-hire ratio will climb even higher as we tighten our filter.
 We will be training our people in the newest practices and techniques.
 Most of our employees will be actively involved in opportunities to learn and teach their fellow employees.
 People would rarely leave SEP except for dream jobs, referring great employees and clients to us.
 Pay and benefits at SEP would be very competitive and we would win against huge, brand-name employers like Google, Microsoft and others that can afford to pay above market.
 When we poll employees to gain feedback we would receive high levels of participation and great ideas for improvement that SEP would act upon.
 In connection with the other part of the vision (Partner) our employees would receive wide exposure to variety with ample opportunity to grow and mature.
 SEP would become a place where people could enjoy a long-term career in their industry despite fluidity and change.
 Our people could stay current.
 We would be asked to present at conference and what we say would be quoted.
 Our blogs would be highly anticipated.
 We will have many organic groups cropping up to lead changes and improvements to SEP.
 It would feel alive, active and expansive at SEP.
 You can feel the excitement and engagement.

-These draft narratives offer a number of measureable attributes:
+These draft narratives offer a number of measurable attributes:

 The Partner to Hire